+Welcome to the most comprehensive wine bottle shapes article on the internet.
 All wine bottles are not created equal!
 Their physical shape differs greatly from one another based on the type of wine they carry.
-Some are long and thin, others are short and fat… but don’t worry, I will not hurt their feelings by comparing their looks, because they know beauty comes from within… and it does!
+Some wine bottle shapes are long and thin, others are short and fat… but don’t worry, I will not hurt their feelings by comparing their looks, because they know beauty comes from within… and it does!

-There are 12 types of wine bottles, 13 if you count those goofy bottles that winemakers come up with to attract and boost sales.
-Today, we will focus on the first 12, and start with the Bordeaux bottle.
+There are 12 major types of wine bottle shapes, 13 if you count those goofy bottles that winemakers come up with to attract and boost sales.
+Today, we will focus on the first 12 wine bottle shapes, and start with the Bordeaux bottle.

 Straight and tall stature with high shoulders, this bottle is widely used for the wine we all conveniently reference to as Bordeaux.
 The glass is dark green for reds, and light green or clear for whites.
 The Bordeaux bottle is often used as a broad term for a wide variety of grapes: Cabernet Sauvignon , Merlot, Malbec, Sauvignon Blanc, Chenin Blanc, Semillon, Sauternes and most Meritage or Bordeaux blends.
 However, it isn’t always “Bordeaux”.
 Take Zinfandel for instance.
 It originated in Croatia and Italy (under different names), and migrated to the United States in the mid-19th century.
 Zinfandel has nothing to do the so-called Southwest region of France… at least not yet.